Rock Solid Meteorite Rings for Every Personality

 How Rare Is the Material in Our Gibeon Meteorite Rings?

-The debris field marking where pieces of the Gibeon eventually landed is about 70 miles wide and a full 230 miles long -- it is the largest known debris field of its kind in the world.
+The debris field marking where pieces of the Gibeon eventually landed is about 70 miles wide and a full 230 miles long – the largest known debris field of its kind.
 Over 25 tons of the meteorite have been found in Namibia since its discovery in the 1830s.
-Thanks to advances in detection equipment, many more pieces of the meteorite may be recovered in the coming years.
+Thanks to advances in detection equipment, many more pieces may be recovered in the coming years.

-Many pieces of the meteorite are available today and are a favorite material of our designers because of their unique Widmanstatten lines and remarkable chemical stability.
-The government of Namibia, however, now prohibits the export of meteorite fragments.
+Many Gibeon meteorite pieces are available today and are a favorite material of our designers because of their unique Widmanstatten lines and remarkable chemical stability.
+However, the government of Namibia now prohibits the export of meteorite fragments.
 As these rings and other meteorite jewelry grow in popularity, they may become increasingly prized and rare.